euc-dev/horizon-sdk/docs/horizon-webrtc-redir-sdk/configure-the-client-and-run-the-app.md

+---
+layout: page
-# Configure the Client and Run the App
+title: Configure the Client and Run the App
+hide:
+  #- navigation
+  - toc
+---

 ### Configure electron client and run
 1. Make sure you have NodeJS(latest stable version will be good enough) installed in your environment.